Dina Bursztyn

-Dina Bursztyn (born 1948) is a writer and visual artist whose works have been exhibited in galleries, museums and public spaces throughout America and abroad.
+Dina Bursztyn (born 1948) is an Argentine writer and visual artist whose works have been exhibited in galleries, museums and public spaces throughout America and abroad.

 Personal life

 Bursztyn was born and raised in Argentina.
-She moved to the Bronx, New York in 1976.
-Today she lives in both New York City and the Hudson Valley.
+She moved to the New York City in 1976.

 Education

 Bursztyn has a Masters in Latin American literature from the Universidad Nacional de Cordoba, Argentina.

 Featured works

 Bursztyn's works have been featured at: Art in General (New York City), Artists Space, The Arts Exchange, the Bronx Museum, the Center for Book Arts, the Central Library of Mexico, the Chappaqua, the Ex Gallery (Tokyo, Japan), the Library Gallery, and the Neuberger Museum.
 Views from Above is displayed on the New York City Subway as part of MTA Arts and Design.

 Her works have also been exhibited at the following events: Bronx Bound at Lehman College of Art, Bronx, Moving Targets, at the Universitat Der Kunste, Berlin Academy of Fine Arts, Poznan, Poland; Contemporary Women Artist: New York, at Indiana State University and Unexpected Visitors at Maxwell Fine Arts, Peekskill, New York).

 In print, her works have been featured in: Ceramics Monthly, Daily News Magazine, Double Take Magazine, National Public Radio and The New York Times.